peterparkedcar165/nospell2024.4/README.md

 ##### Increase Arrow Velocity and Draw Speed [DONE]
 ##### Crafted Arrows yield 6 instead of 4.
 [DONE]
 ##### Every 3 Arrow hits is guaranteed to crit.
 [DONE]
-##### Active: Volley - HAS TWO STYLES:
+##### Active: Volley - HAS TWO STYLES: [DONE]
 ###### Bow - Cast to gain Volley effect for a few seconds.
 While in this state, aiming with a Bow allows you to shoot multiple arrows at once with your left-click.
+[DONE]
 ###### Crossbow - Cast to shoot a few arrows in a cone.
 Can pierce, based on current Piercing enchantment.
+[DONE]

 #### Warrior
 ##### Increase Max Health, Attack Damage and Attack Speed.
 [DONE]
 ##### When wielding Shield, increase block chance by 10%.
 [DONE]
 ##### Killing an enemy restores 10% Health, and restore 2 durability for the main weapon.
 [DONE]
+##### Active: Sworderang - Shoot a Sword boomerang that moves forward a small distance then comes back.
+Enemies caught in the way will be taken with the sword by a small degree and damaged a lot.
+If the Sword returns, cooldown reduced by half.

 #### Wizard
 ##### Increase Spell Power by 2, and Attack Speed by 0.25.
 [DONE]